code-jhansi/code-jhansi/README.md

 ## Hi, I'm Jhansi!

-A 2nd-year B.Tech CSE student at Manipal Institute of Technology, Manipal, specializing in Computer and Communication Engineering.
+A 2nd-year B.Tech CSE student at Manipal Institute of Technology, Manipal.

 💻 I'm a budding Web Developer and passionate DSA Enthusiast.